Is There a Dimmer Outlook Ahead for Johnson Controls International plc (JCI)?

 JCI’s Market Performance

-JCI stocks went up by 1.39% for the week, with a monthly jump of 2.13% and a quarterly performance of 10.49%, while its annual performance rate touched 74.95%.
-The volatility ratio for the week stands at 2.42% while the volatility levels for the past 30 days are set at 1.66% for Johnson Controls International plc.
-The simple moving average for the period of the last 20 days is 0.06% for JCI stocks with a simple moving average of 21.50% for the last 200 days.
+JCI stocks went down by -2.69% for the week, with a monthly drop of -0.41% and a quarterly performance of 9.65%, while its annual performance rate touched 70.01%.
+The volatility ratio for the week stands at 1.80% while the volatility levels for the past 30 days are set at 1.67% for Johnson Controls International plc.
+The simple moving average for the period of the last 20 days is -2.67% for JCI stocks with a simple moving average of 17.71% for the last 200 days.

 Analysts’ Opinion of JCI